-If the policy label column is hidden, then it is not automatically returned when you execute SELECT \ on the table.
+If the policy label column is hidden, then it is not automatically returned when you run SELECT on the table.

-To explicitly specify that you want to retrieve a label, use the LABEL\TO\CHAR function in the SELECT statement.
+To explicitly specify that you want to retrieve a label, use the LABEL_TO_CHAR function in the SELECT statement.

 For example, to retrieve all columns from the DEPT table (including the policy label column in its character representation), enter the following: